dsplay/dsplay.github.io/docs/partners/index.md

 - Set the maximum storage space its children can use
 - Enable/disable child accounts
 - Manage users in its children account
-- Has its own registration page for customers
+- Has its own registration page for customers.
+See details [here](./create_children/)

 ## Billing